 There are several factors that contribute to why periodontal disease may affect the mother and her unborn child.
 One is an increase in prostaglandin in mothers with advanced stages of periodontal disease, particularly periodontitis.
 Prostaglandin is a labor-inducing compound found in the oral bacteria associated with periodontitis.
 Because periodontitis increases the levels of prostaglandin, the mother may go into labor prematurely and deliver a baby with low birth weight.

-Another compound that has recently been linked to premature birth and low birth weights is C-reactive protein (CRP).
-CRP is a protein that has long been associated with heart disease.
+Another compound recently linked to premature birth and low birth weights is CRP.
+As mentioned earlier, CRP is a protein that has long been associated with heart disease.
 Periodontal disease increases CRP levels in the body, which then amplifies the body’s natural inflammatory response.
 Bacteria from periodontal disease may enter the bloodstream, causing the liver to produce extra CRP, which then leads to inflamed arteries and possibly blood clots.
 Inflamed arteries can lead to blockage, which can cause heart attacks or strokes.
 Although it is not completely understood why elevated CRP also causes preeclampsia, studies have overwhelmingly proven that an extremely high rate of CRP in early pregnancy definitely increases the risk.

 Finally, the bacteria that invade and live in the gum sockets in a diseased mouth can travel through the bloodstream and affect other parts of the body.
 For pregnant women, research has shown that these bacteria may colonize in the internal mammary glands and coronary arteries.